xregistry/spec/core/spec.md

 #### Retrieving the Registry

-To retrieve the Registry, its metadata attributes and Groups, an HTTP `GET` MAY be used.
+To retrieve the Registry, its metadata attributes, and Groups, an HTTP `GET` MAY be used.

 The request MUST be of the form: